spark-mv/cdn/install.md

-If you would like to enable the HolaCDN, continue following the relevant steps below:
+To enable HolaCDN servers, offload your CDN and improve user experience, continue following the relevant steps below:

 # *Step 2:  Enabling HolaCDN and measuring performance/cost improvements*

-Now that you have the code on your site collecting statistics, you can easily turn on HolaCDN, by following the next steps.

-Enabling HolaCDN which will result in performance increases and cost reductions by using both the cliet-side Javascript and HolaCDN servers around the world.
+Enabling HolaCDN will result in performance increases and cost reductions by using both the cliet-side Javascript and HolaCDN servers around the world.
+And since HolaCDN statistics are now live on your site, enabling HolaCDN is simple; follow these steps.

-Note that some of the instructions below are relevant to progressive download, and some to adaptive protocols.

 # 6. Configure your video server

 To ensure optimal operation of HolaCDN, certain HTTP headers need to be enabled on the servers serving video files.
 The following section describes how to verify and if needed, enable these headers.

+Note that some of the instructions below are relevant to progressive download, and some to adaptive protocols (e.g. HLS/HDS).

+## 6.1 Optional: CORS settings for HLS/HDS

+HolaCDN does *not*u require any changes to CORS settings when working with HLS/HDS video.
+However, Hola recommends configuring certain HTTP headers.
+This allows HolaCDN to calculate bandwidth and maximize performance further.

+Feel free to continue.
+These changes are optional, and can be enabled at any time.
+They are described in step 12.

-## 6.1 CORS settings for MP4/FLV/WEBM progressive video
+## 6.2 CORS settings for MP4/FLV/WEBM progressive video

 Hola free bandwidth saver and CDN work by requesting your MP4/FLV/WEBM files from the video server in chunks.
 For this to work, certain HTTP headers need to be enabled.